 The Dementia Care Online Graduate Certificate program accepts students in the fall, spring and summer semesters.
-There are 3 courses in the program.
-Each course is 4 credits for a total of 12 credits.
+There are 4 courses in the program, for a total of 12 credits.
 Courses are delivered 100% online and in synchronous and asynchronous formats.
 Students can access the courses from anywhere in the world at anytime.
 There will be some live sessions, however, for those unable to participate in a live session other options will be available.

 |NURS 5105: Alzheimer’s and Dementia: Disease Trajectory & Management (3 cr.)